“Keep in touch!”

 Keep in touch!

-This is a common phrase to use when you're permanently saying goodbye to someone, like when you leave a job, graduate from a school, or move to another city.
+"Keep in touch" is a common phrase to use when you're permanently saying goodbye to someone, like when you:

 To "keep" doing something means to continue to do it.
 Being "in touch" means that you communicate with someone.
 So "Keep in touch!" means "Continue to communicate with me!"